 4. Software Warranty.
-Bottomline represents and warrants to Customer that, for a period of ninety (90) days from the date of implementation, the Products and Services as provided by Bottomline will materially conform with the specifications set forth in the applicable Documentation when used as prescribed by Bottomline (the “Software Warranty”).
+Bottomline represents and warrants to Customer that, for a period of ninety (90) days from the date of shipment, the Products and Services as provided by Bottomline will materially conform with the specifications set forth in the applicable Documentation when used as prescribed by Bottomline (the “Software Warranty”).
 This Software Warranty shall not apply to the extent the Products and Services or a portion thereof, have been altered or modified by any party other than Bottomline.
-Customer must submit any claim for breach of the Software Warranty in writing on or before ninety (90) days from the date of purchase, or such claims shall be deemed waived.
+Customer must submit any claim for breach of the Software Warranty in writing on or before ninety (90) days from the date of shipment, or such claims shall be deemed waived.
 Upon written notice of a Products and Services non-conformity, Bottomline agrees to use reasonable efforts to correct such non-conformity during the warranty period.
 If Bottomline is unable to correct such non-conformity, Customer’s sole and exclusive remedy shall be the refund of Fees paid to Bottomline for the defective Products and Services.
 The Software Warranty is intended solely for the benefit of Customer and Customer shall have no authority to extend or transfer this warranty to any other person or entity.

 5. Disclaimers.
-BOTTOMLINE EXPRESSLY DISCLAIMS ANY AND ALL RESPONSIBILITY AND LIABILITY FOR ANY ILLEGAL OR UNAUTHORIZED ACCESS TO OR RELEASE OF ANY CUSTOMER MATERIALS, ANY FRADULENT PAYMENTS OR FUNDS TRANSFERS ARISING OUT OF OR RESULTING FROM CUSTOMER’S OR ITS END USER’S NETWORK OR DEVICES (SUCH AS A MOBILE PHONE, TABLET, LAPTOP OR PC), OR ILLEGAL OR UNAUTHORIZED ACCESS TO CUSTOMER’S OR ITS END USER’S CUSTOMER ACCOUNT OR ACCESS CREDENTIALS.
+BOTTOMLINE EXPRESSLY DISCLAIMS ANY AND ALL RESPONSIBILITY AND LIABILITY FOR ANY ILLEGAL OR UNAUTHORIZED ACCESS TO OR RELEASE OF ANY CUSTOMER MATERIALS, ANY FRADULENT PAYMENTS OR FUNDS TRANSFERS ARISING OUT OF OR RESULTING FROM CUSTOMER’S OR ITS END USER’S NETWORK OR DEVICES (SUCH AS A MOBILE PHONE, TABLET, LAPTOP OR PC), OR ILLEGAL OR UNAUTHORIZED ACCESS TO CUSTOMER’S OR ITS END USER’S ENVIRONMENT OR ACCESS CREDENTIALS.
 BOTTOMLINE DOES NOT WARRANT THAT OPERATION OF THE PRODUCTS AND SERVICES SHALL BE UNINTERRUPTED OR ERROR FREE, FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS, THAT ANY ENCRYPTION AND OTHER SECURITY MEASURES WILL BE SECURE OR EFFECTIVE OR THAT THE PRODUCTS AND SERVICES WILL CORRECTLY DETECT OR IDENTIFY ALL SECURITY THREATS (IF APPLICABLE).
 BOTTOMLINE DOES NOT WARRANT THAT THE PRODUCTS AND SERVICES WILL RUN PROPERLY IN ALL CUSTOMER INFORMATION TECHNOLOGY INFRASTRUCTURE OR OPERATING SYSTEMS; OR WILL OPERATE IN COMBINATIONS THAT MAY BE SELECTED FOR USE BY CUSTOMER OR ITS END USERS.
 FURTHER, CUSTOMER ACKNOWLEDGES AND AGREES THE PRODUCTS AND SERVICES ARE DESIGNED TO GENERATE DATA OUTPUTS AS A RESULT OF CUSTOMER’S DATA INPUTS, NOT TO PROVIDE ADVICE OR RECOMMENDATION FOR ACTION, AND BOTTOMLINE DISCLAIMS ANY AND ALL LIABILITY THEREOF.
 FOR THE AVOIDANCE OF DOUBT, BOTTOMLINE EXPRESSLY DISCLAIMS ANY AND ALL RESPONSIBILITY AND LIABILITY FOR ANY AND ALL DAMAGES RESULTING FROM MALWARE, VIRUSES OR WORMS INFECTING CUSTOMER’S OR ITS END USER’S NETWORK OR DEVICES.
 THE PRODUCTS AND SERVICES MAY ACCESS AND TRANSFER INFORMATION OVER THE INTERNET AND CUSTOMER ACKNOWLEDGES AND AGREES THAT BOTTOMLINE DOES NOT OPERATE OR CONTROL THE INTERNET AND THAT: (i) VIRUSES, WORMS, TROJAN HORSES AND OTHER UNDESIRABLE DATA OR COMPONENTS MAY ENTER CUSTOMERS’ INFORMATION TECHNOLOGY ENVIRONMENT; (ii) UNAUTHORIZED USERS (E.G., HACKERS) MAY ATTEMPT TO OBTAIN ACCESS TO AND DAMAGE CUSTOMER MATERIAL AND CUSTOMER’S INFORMATION TECHNOLOGY INFRASTRUCTURE; (iii) CUSTOMER IS SOLELY RESPONSIBLE FOR MAINTAINING ITS OWN INTERNET AND DATA CONNECTIONS; AND (iv) COMPONENTS OF THE PRODUCTS AND SERVICES THAT ARE ACCESSED OR USED THROUGH INTERNET CONNECTIONS MAY BE SUBJECT TO CUSTOMER’S INTERNET SERVICE PROVIDER’S FEES AND DOWNTIME.
 CUSTOMER ACKNOWLEDGES AND AGREES BOTTOMLINE IS NOT RESPONSIBLE FOR SUCH ACTIVITIES.
 THE WARRANTIES SET FORTH IN HEREIN ARE IN LIEU OF ALL OTHER WARRANTIES, AND EXCEPT AS SET FORTH HEREIN, THE PRODUCTS AND SERVICES ARE PROVIDED BY BOTTOMLINE "AS-IS", “WHERE-IS” AND WITH ALL FAULTS AND WITHOUT WARRANTY OF ANY KIND.
 BOTTOMLINE, ON BEHALF OF ITSELF, ITS AFFIIATES, SUBSIDIARIES, PARTNERS, LICENSORS, AND ANY THIRD-PARTY SERVICE PROVIDERS PROVIDING THE PRODUCTS AND SERVICES, OR PORTIONS THEREOF, EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS, IMPLIED OR STATUTORY, INCLUDING ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND QUIET ENJOYMENT, ACCURACY, NON-INFRINGEMENT, AND ALL WARRANTIES THAT MAY ARISE OUT OF COURSE OF DEALING, COURSE OF PERFORMANCE OR USAGE OF TRADE.